uberfastman/fantasy-football-metrics-weekly-report/README.md

             2. The browser window should display a message asking for access to Yahoo Fantasy Sports on your account.
 Click `Accept`.

             3. You should then see a verifier code (something like `w6nwjvz`).
 Copy the verifier code and return to the command line window, where you should now see the following prompt:

                 ```bash
                 Enter verifier :
                 ```
                Paste the verifier code there and hit enter.

             4. Assuming the above went as expected, the application should now generate a report for your Yahoo fantasy league for the selected NFL week.

 4. When you are *done* using the report app, it is recommended that you *shut down* the Docker container in which it is running.
 You can do so by running:

     ```bash
-    docker-compose down
+    docker compose down
     ```

-  The next time you run the app, you can simply re-run `docker-compose up -d` to restart the container.
+  The next time you run the app, you can simply re-run `docker compose up -d` to restart the container.

 ***NOTE***: You can also specify a large number of configuration options directly in the command line.
 Please see the [usage section](#usage) for more information.